RayAndrade/TheRayCode/CPP/Builder/README.md

 The Builder pattern can be recognized in a class, which has a single creation method and several methods to configure the resulting object.

 This example illustrates the structure of the Builder design pattern.
 It focuses on answering these questions:
 * What classes does it consist of?
 * What roles do these classes play?
-* In what way the elements of the pattern are related?
+* In what way do the elements of the pattern related?

 It makes sense to use the Builder pattern only when your products are quite complex and require extensive configuration.